 Tupac Shakur to be honored with a street name in California

-The late Tupac Shakur will have a stretch of an Oakland street renamed for him after a unanimous vote by the city council Tuesday.
+OAKLAND, Calif.
+(AP) — The late Tupac Shakur will have a stretch of a street renamed for him in Oakland, Calif., after a unanimous vote by the city council Tuesday.

+Shakur was born in Harlem and later lived in Baltimore, Maryland.
+He attended Roland Park Middle School, then Paul Laurence Dunbar High School, before he transferred to the Baltimore School of the Arts where he studied acting, poetry, jazz and ballet.
+That is where he met and became friends with actress Jada Pinkett.

+Last year, the famed rapper's childhood home on Greenmount Avenue in Baltimore was listed for sale on Redfin.com.
+Tupac had lived in the first-floor apartment with his family when he was 13 years old in 1984.

 Oakland has honored others with street names, including Black Panther Party co-founder Huey P. Newton and rapper and record producer Too Short.